 Some call it luck, others call it hard work, but I never could’ve done it without the both of them on my side.

 I’ve been chosen to be one of the lucky winners to attend Apple’s WWDC this year, making me a two time WWDC scholarship winner!
 Getting selected as a scholarship winner last year already made me the happiest man in the world, and I just feel so thankful that I’ve been chosen again this year.

->

-> For those who are keen on applying, keep an eye out on developer.apple.com/wwdc for their scholarship application on June of every year.
+For those who are keen on applying, keep an eye out on developer.apple.com/wwdc for their scholarship application around the April-May of every year.

->

-> KLIA ➡ Transit @ Narita Airport Tokyo ➡ Eat good sushi ➡ SJC
+KLIA ➡ Transit @ Narita Airport Tokyo ➡ Eat good sushi ➡ SJC